arogozhnikov/arogozhnikov.github.io/_remarks/2015-11-29-using-fortran-from-python.markdown

        end subroutine
 </pre>

-If you want to use `openmp` with fortran in python, this is how you can do it with gfortan:
+If you want to use `openmp` with fortran in python, this is how you can do it with gfortran:

 <pre>
 In[5]: %%fortran -vvv --f90flags='-fopenmp' --extra='-lgomp'